Responsible AI Question Bank: A Comprehensive Tool for AI Risk Assessment: Case Study

-This aims to enhance risk assessors' capability in accurately judging responses, ensuring consistent and effective assessments.
+\textit{Instructions for users on how to evaluate the answers of examinees:} This aims to enhance risk assessors' capability in accurately judging responses, ensuring consistent and effective assessments.
 These guidelines can help assessors better understand the criteria for evaluation, leading to more reliable and insightful risk assessments.
-Additionally, they assist users in addressing the quality aspects of questions by incorporating relevant metrics, beyond relying on simple yes/no answers.
+They assist users in addressing the quality aspects of questions by incorporating relevant metrics, beyond relying on simple yes/no answers.
 We have added specialized instructions for users into the framework, providing guidance on evaluating the quality of evidence and the context of responses.
-However, due to the large scale of the RAI Question Bank, this approach has not yet been applied to the entire question set.
-We recognize the importance of these enhancements and will consider and discuss further improvements for future iterations. \end{itemize}
+Due to the large scale of the RAI Question Bank, this approach has not yet been applied to the entire question set.
+We recognize the importance of these enhancements and will consider and discuss further improvements for future iterations.

 This iterative process ensured that the risk questions in the framework was refined to meet the needs of its users effectively.
 As a result, the RAI Question Bank-based questions was recognized as a highly useful and practical tool for AI and ESG risk assessment for investors.
 The framework was publicly released in April 2023.
-Within the first 24 hours, it received coverage from 23 media outlets, with numbers continuing to rise.
+Within the first 24 hours, it received coverage from 23 media outlets.
 In the first week, over 1,000 people downloaded our final report from the website, and around 100 downloaded the framework toolkit, despite the gated website requiring personal information.
 The framework also gained significant attention on social media, where it was praised for providing valuable insights into addressing key challenges faced by practitioners and for going beyond a principles-only approach to implementing RAI.